These are the 21 most awesome cellists of all time

 Lynn Harrell (1944-2020)

-Born to musician parents, the American cellist studied at Juilliard with Leonard Rose, and subsequently at the prestigious Curtis Institute with Orlando Cole, before embarking on an international career spanning nearly six decades as a recitalist, chamber musician, and soloist with major orchestras.
+Born to musician parents, the American cellist studied at New York's Juilliard School with Leonard Rose, and subsequently at the prestigious Curtis Institute with Orlando Cole, before embarking on an international career spanning nearly six decades as a recitalist, chamber musician, and soloist with major orchestras.

-He was the winner of the inaugural Avery Fisher Prize and two Grammy Awards, and taught at many of Britain and America's most prestigious institutions including the University of Cincinnati, Royal Academy of Music, Cleveland Institute of Music, Juilliard School, USC Thornton School of Music, and the Shepherd School of Music.
+He was the winner of the inaugural Avery Fisher Prize and two Grammy Awards, and taught at many of Britain and America's most prestigious institutions including the Juilliard, Royal Academy of Music, Cleveland Institute of Music and others.

 As a player he was known for his beautiful, penetrating tone and for the richness of his sound.